kalina-kalina/capstone_project/README.md

 My code is split into separated notebooks to keep is as clear and readable as possible.

-(tu są kolejne pliki i trudnosci które napotakłam)
+(tu są kolejne pliki i główne punkty)

 1. <a href="https://github.com/kalina-kalina/perfumes_ratings/blob/master/01%20-%20Data%20cleaning%20and%20preparation.ipynb" target="_blank">Data cleaning and preparing</a>